jhsrennie/MCERemote/resources/data/ReadMe.txt

 Introduction
 ------------
-The MCERemote addon for XBMC Dharma (and later versions) is intended to make it very easy for users to get a Microsoft remote working with XBMC.
+The MCERemote addon for Kodi Dharma (and later versions) is intended to make it very easy for users to get a Microsoft remote working with Kodi.
 However to keep things simple it offers little flexibility.
 This document and the associated files are intended for users who want more control over the customisation, or who are just curious to find out how it all works.